 No, all previously filed documents are saved in your personal file.

 Any examination fees paid will be refunded if you inform the Examination Secretariat of your withdrawal no later than 07 October 2016.
 Fees for registration and enrolment, however, are non-refundable.

-According to Rule 1(3) of the implementing provisions to the Regulation on the European qualifying examination for professional representatives, the supporting documents required for the European qualifying examination may be certified by a professional representative (Art.
+In accordance with Rule 1(3) IPREE it is possible to have supporting evidence certified by a professional representative (Art.
 134 EPC).
 This is usually the quickest and easiest way to have documents certified.
 The certification should be written on a copy of the document and must include:

 - a statement that the certified copy corresponds with the original